A Answers (14)

 Alzheimer's disease is diagnosed upon the exclusion of other neurodegenerative disease processes that may cause cognitive impairment or memory changes.
 The best way to be certain that the diagnosis is Alzheimer’s is to have some simple but specific tests that can be ordered by a qualified clinician that practices in the area of dementia.
 Typically these tests include neuropsychological testing that can localize areas of the brain where the deficits are occurring thereby helping the clinician identify other disease processes, blood tests that can eliminate deficiencies that can contribute to cognitive changes and Neuroimaging studies such as Positron Emission Tomography (PET) which can reveal abnormal cellular activity in the brain.
 Currently there are no cures for Alzheimer’s disease but there are medications such as Donepezil (Aricept), Rivastigmine (Exelon) and Memantine (Namenda) that have had some success in slowing down the disease process.

-Robin Miller, Integrative Medicine, answeredAlzheimer's disease can easily be diagnosed.
+Robin Miller, MD, Integrative Medicine, answeredAlzheimer's disease can easily be diagnosed.
 In this video, Dr. Robin Miller explains a simple phone test you can do to test for Alzheimer's.

 NewYork-Presbyterian Hospital answered